bolcom/gometalinterimage/README.md

 The published docker image can be found at https://hub.docker.com/r/dockerbolcom/gometalinterimage/

 ### Usage
 This bash script shows how the image can be used to lint your code.
-Note that this example assumes the project has [vendored](https://blog.gopheracademy.com/advent-2015/vendor-folder/) all it's dependencies (ie it doesn't need anything outside of the project directory expect the go installation).
+Note that this example assumes the project has [vendored](https://blog.gopheracademy.com/advent-2015/vendor-folder/) all it's dependencies (ie it doesn't need anything outside of the project directory except the go installation).

 ```bash
 #!/bin/bash